ibm-cloud-docs/containers/vpc_lb_about.md

 * The VPC load balancer can route requests to a limited number of worker nodes.
 The maximum number of nodes you can route requests to depends on how you set the `externalTrafficPolicy` annotation.
     * If you set `externalTrafficPolicy: Cluster` in your load balancer configuration:
         * The VPC load balancer routes to the first 8 worker nodes that are discovered in each zone.
 For a cluster with worker nodes in three zones, this results in the load balancer routing to 24 worker nodes total.
 For a single-zone cluster, the load balancer routes to 8 worker nodes total.
 You can change the number of worker nodes per zone that the load balancer routes to with the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-member-quota`, but the total number across all zones cannot exceed 50.
 If the cluster has fewer than 50 worker nodes across all zones, specify 0 to route to all worker nodes in a zone.
 The `kube-proxy` configures IP tables to route the incoming traffic from the worker node to the application pod on whichever node the application pod resides on.
     * If you set `externalTrafficPolicy: Local` in your load balancer configuration, the VPC load balancer is created only if there are 50 or fewer worker nodes on the cluster.
 This limit is set by VPC quota limitations of 50 pool members per VPC load balancer pool.
 To avoid this limitation, use the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-node-selector` annotation to limit which worker nodes are in the load balancer pool.
-For instance, you can use this annotation to force incoming traffic to a specific worker pool.
+For example, you can use this annotation to force incoming traffic to a specific worker pool.
 If you use this annotation to force traffic to a specific worker pool, you must also ensure that the application pod also runs in the same worker pool.
 * When you define the configuration YAML file for a Kubernetes `LoadBalancer` service, the following annotations and settings are not supported:
     * `service.kubernetes.io/ibm-load-balancer-cloud-provider-vlan: "<vlan_id>"`
     * `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "ipvs"`